file-icons/atom/README.md

 # Customisation

-The following css can be added to your user stylesheet to customise files with the .rb file extension
+The following css can be added to your user stylesheet to customise files with the .rb file extension.

 ```css
 @import "packages/file-icons/styles/colors"; // to use the colours